Pixboost/website-hugo-theme/site/content/blog/next-gen-avif-format/index.md

 Note that we currently have two limitations with respect to AVIF files:

-* Source images cannot be larger than 1024x1024 pixels, which is related to memory consumption.
-We are working on a solution for this and will have it fixed soon.
+* ~~Source images cannot be larger than 1024x1024 pixels, which is related to memory consumption.
+We are working on a solution for this and will have it fixed soon.~~ We are happy to announce that this been fixed in early January!
+We still have limitation on target dimensions of the optimised image, but it shouldn't affect our users in most of the cases.
-* Transparent source images aren’t supported at the moment.
+* ~~Transparent source images aren’t supported at the moment.
 This was a limitation of ImageMagick, which is used by Pixboost on the backend.
 ImageMagick actually already [merged our pull request](https://github.com/ImageMagick/ImageMagick/pull/2487) related to the issue, though, so we just need to update to the new version on our side.
-This will be done in the coming weeks.
+This will be done in the coming weeks.~~ With [additional contribution](https://github.com/ImageMagick/ImageMagick/pull/3116) to ImageMagick for supporting lossless compression to AVIF we released this feature on 20th of January.
+Now transparent PNGs are also optimised using AVIF format!

 {{< signup >}}